espressif/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

 - :cpp:member:`mcpwm_timer_config_t::group_id` specifies the MCPWM group ID.
 The ID should belong to [0, :c:macro:`SOC_MCPWM_GROUPS` - 1] range.
 Please note, timers located in different groups are totally independent.
 - :cpp:member:`mcpwm_timer_config_t::intr_priority` sets the priority of the interrupt.
 If it is set to ``0``, the driver will allocate an interrupt with a default priority.
 Otherwise, the driver will use the given priority.
 - :cpp:member:`mcpwm_timer_config_t::clk_src` sets the clock source of the timer.
 - :cpp:member:`mcpwm_timer_config_t::resolution_hz` sets the expected resolution of the timer.
-The driver internally will set a proper divider based on the clock source and the resolution.
+The driver internally sets a proper divider based on the clock source and the resolution.
 - :cpp:member:`mcpwm_timer_config_t::count_mode` sets the count mode of the timer.
 - :cpp:member:`mcpwm_timer_config_t::period_ticks` sets the period of the timer, in ticks (the tick resolution is set in the :cpp:member:`mcpwm_timer_config_t::resolution_hz`).
 - :cpp:member:`mcpwm_timer_config_t::update_period_on_empty` sets whether to update the period value when the timer counts to zero.